oneredgrey/GetCleanData-FinalProject/codebook.md

 * 2)  activity -  Factor w/ 6 levels ("laying", "sitting", "standing", "walking",   "walkingdownstairs", "walkingupstairs").
 Labels the activities with meaningful text labels

-**Notes on Variables 3 through 68:**  These variables represent the average of the mean (mean) and standard devation (std) signals for the accelerometer and gyroscope measurements ("features").
+**Notes on Variables 3 through 68:**  These variables represent the average of the mean (mean) and standard devation (std) signals from the accelerometer and gyroscope measurements ("features").

-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The original features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix **'t'** to denote time; variables 2 through 42) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.

 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass